In this article, we’ve got more than 50 online business ideas to get you started! Let's get rolling.

 Some of the ideas that we’ve listed can be started immediately without needing anything more than an email address.
-An online store, on the other hand, will require a few things.
+An online store, on the other hand, is more challenging and require a few things.

 Namely, you’ll need to have a website, a domain, and a good web hosting provider.
-Some platforms, such as Shopify or Weebly, will offer all services as part of a package though you’re limited to what they have to offer.
+Some platforms, such as Shopify / Weebly, will offer all services as part of a package though you’re limited to what they have to offer.

 EasyStore, for example, offers a number of features that are useful for an eCommerce store, such as free SSL certificates, multiple currency checkout, a mobile version store, built-in SEO tools and more.
 They can also integrate with popular applications such as Lazada, EasyParcel, Mailchimp, Shopee, and more.

 24. Be a Travel Consultant

-People love to travel and have often look to travel agents for the best deals.
-Nowadays, you can be an online travel consultant to help customers to find deals on travels option or recommending the best travel packages.
+People love to travel and often look to travel agents for the best deals.
+Nowadays, you can be an online travel consultant to help customers to find deals on travels option or recommend the best travel packages.

-If you have a keen eye for proofreading, plenty of businesses, authors, and other clients are in need of proofreader/editor.
-You can work entirely online by having them sent you the documents via email.
+If you have a keen eye for proofreading, plenty of businesses, authors, and other clients are in need of a proofreader/editor.
+You can work entirely online by having them send you the documents via email.